 All states allow some form of absentee voting.
 Though absentee ballots are typically used by voters who are out of town on Election Day, military personnel stationed overseas, and the home-bound, they can be used by voters more broadly as a way to vote by mail and avoid crowded polling sites.
-Most states provide absentee ballots upon request to any registered voter who asks – no excuses required.
-17 states currently require some excuse, travel or otherwise*.
-Five Vote-by-Mail states (CO, HI, OR, UT, WA) simply mail paper ballots to all voters.
-NOTE: For the rescheduled June 2 presidential primary, Indiana has made absentee ballots available without excuse to all registered voters.
+Most states provide absentee ballots upon request to any registered voter who asks – no excuses required (to see your states’ excuse policy, see our map below).

 Learn about absentee ballot options in your state and use them as part of your nonprofit’s voter engagement strategy.